solutionsanz/APIs4Gifts/README.md

             mkdir -p oradbInstantClient/network/admin

-   - Assuming that you already have downloaded your Oracle Instant Client and Client Credentials (Security Wallet) – [See here otherwise](https://redthunder.blog/2018/08/16/teaching-how-to-get-started-with-autonomous-database-for-oltp/), expand the Oracle Instant Client zip file inside folder: **oradbInstantClient**
+   - Assuming that you already have downloaded (1) the Oracle Instant Client and (2) the Client Credentials (Security Wallet) for the ATP instance – [See here otherwise](https://redthunder.blog/2018/08/16/teaching-how-to-get-started-with-autonomous-database-for-oltp/), expand the Oracle Instant Client zip file inside folder: **oradbInstantClient**

    - Now, expand the Oracle Client Credentials (security wallet) zip file inside: **oradbInstantClient/network/admin/**

    - Open the file: **oradbInstantClient/network/admin/sqlnet.ora** and set the **DIRECTORY** value to **/myApp/oradbInstantClient/network/admin** – This value will also align in the Dockerfile.
 It is used when building your Docker image.

-   - Open **setEnv** and set the Oracle ATP environment system properties.
+   - Open **setEnv** properties file and set the Oracle ATP environment system properties.
 Based on your ATP instance, make sure to set your ATP Gifts DB username (NODE_ORACLEDB_USER), ATP Gifts DB password (NODE_ORACLEDB_PASSWORD) and ATP Gifts DB TNS name (NODE_ORACLEDB_CONNECTIONSTRING).
 If you need help, [read this blog](https://redthunder.blog/2018/08/22/teaching-how-to-get-microservices-to-consume-oracle-autonomous-transaction-processing-database-atp/)

    - Switch user to **ubuntu**